coderyi/NetworkEye/README.md

 [README 中文](https://github.com/coderyi/NetworkEye/blob/master/README_Chinese.md)

-NetworkEye,a iOS network debug library,It can monitor HTTP requests within the App and displays information related to the request.
+NetworkEye,a iOS network debug library,monitor HTTP requests.

-It can be detected HTTP request include web pages, NSURLConnection, NSURLSession, AFNetworking, third-party libraries, third-party SDK ,and so on. very convenient and practical.
+It can be detected HTTP request include web pages, NSURLConnection, NSURLSession, AFNetworking, 3rd libraries, 3rd SDK ,and so on. very convenient and practical.

 It can be map local json file.